Azure/java-aks-aca-dapr-workshop/docs/modules/3-Module/3-3-azure-cache-redis.md

    mvn spring-boot:run
    ```

 You should see the same logs as before.
 Obviously, the behavior of the application is exactly the same as before.
-But now, instead of messages being published and subscribed via kafka topic, are being processed through RabbitMQ.
+But now, instead of messages being published and subscribed via kafka topic, are being processed through Redis streams.